FarronF/limerick-council-meetings/meetings/2022/01/12-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 1st December 2021.md

 wish to hold a workshop with the Newcastle West Councillors on the 8th December and the

-Broadford Development at Nunan’s Corner could be raised at this.--- 3
+Broadford Development at Nunan’s Corner could be raised at this.
+---
+3

 4.